Scheduled Maintenance

 So check back often and follow us on Twitter @Ask_ICAR to ensure you’re equipped with the most up-to-date collision repair technical information available in the industry.

-Additional Calibration Requirements: Volkswagen
+Additional Calibration Requirements: Hyundai

 The addition of the OEM Calibration Requirements Search to the RTS portal was a big step for the collision industry.
 While this new feature has been well received, there has been some confusion about what is included in the search tool.
 OEM Calibration Requirements Search is designed to provide information on the calibration requirements that are needed for vehicles equipped with advanced driver assistance systems (ADAS).
 This includes systems such as adaptive cruise control, lane keep assist, and collision braking.